TykTechnologies/tyk-demo/deployments/load-balancer-nginx/README.md

 This deployment is an example of a load balanced deployment, using a load balancer and gateway cluster.

 The load balancer (Nginx) uses round robin load balancing to spread requests across three gateways.
-A separate load balancer is used, as this would be the typical real-life scenario, where Tyk gateways are deployed behind a third-party balancer.
+Tyk could load balance itself, but this isn't a typical real-life approach, so Nginx was chosen instead.

 ## Setup

-Run the `up.sh` script with the `load-balancer` parameter:
+Run the `up.sh` script with the `load-balancer-nginx` parameter:

 ```
 ./up.sh load-balancer